billcprice3/llm-prompts-for-education/presentations/2024/Let’s_Demystify_AI_and_Take_Initiative.md

 ## Additional Resources

-Certainly!
-Here's an updated markdown-formatted list of chat-based generative AI tools, now including Google Gemini, Microsoft Copilot, the GPT4All ecosystem, and the LM Studio ecosystem, alongside ChatGPT.
+### Prompt engineering and repositories

+- [How to Write Better ChatGPT Prompts](https://www.xelplus.com/chatgpt-prompts-for-best-results/): Article and video by Leila Gharani with specific tips and examples for writing more effective prompts
+- [LLM Prompts for Education](/readme.md): Bill Price's repository of prompts.
+- [Fabric](https://github.com/danielmiessler/fabric/tree/main/patterns): A repository of prompts by Daniel Miessler.
+They are not specific to education, but provide excellent examples of what an engineered prompt can look like.
+See some of Miessler's examples below:
+    - [Create Keynote](https://github.com/danielmiessler/fabric/blob/main/patterns/create_keynote/system.md) prompt that instructs the AI to create a slide-by-slide plan for a presentation
+    - [Extract Wisdom](https://github.com/danielmiessler/fabric/blob/main/patterns/extract_wisdom/system.md) prompt that instructs the AI to "extract surprising, insightful, and interesting information from text content"

-### Chat-Based Generative AI Tools
+### Chat-Based Generative AI Tools (as of March 2024)

-#### Commercial and online
+#### Commercial (online)

 - [ChatGPT](https://chat.openai.com/): A conversational AI developed by OpenAI, capable of generating human-like text responses.
 It's known for its wide range of applications, from answering questions to writing creative content.